wgpsutherland/js-double-linked-list/README.md

 A JavaScript implementation of a double linked list.
 Much faster than the native JS array if your focus is adding and removing from large data sets.

-Slow if you need to randomly access element from within the data set.
+Slow if you need to randomly access elements from within the data set.

 ## Installation